Professor of Electrical Engineering

 [Cross-point metal oxide RRAM using carbon nanotube electrode (Yi Wu)]

-· Electronic synapse (NSF, and NRI): We are developing nanoscale electronic devices and circuits to emulate the functions of synapses of the brain.
-The goal is to use nanoscale electronic devices to help study learning behavior in biology.
+We are developing nanoscale electronic devices and circuits to emulate the functions of the synapses and neurons of the brain.
+The goal is to use nanoscale electronic devices to do information processing using algorithms and methods inspired by how the brain works.
 Currently, we are using phase change memory and metal oxide RRAM to perform gray-scale analog programming of the resistance values.
-These electronic emulations of the synapse are then connected in a neural network to demonstrate learning behavior.
+These electronic emulations of the synapse are then connected in a neural network to process information and achieve simple learning behavior.

-· CHIC (Chip-in-Cell) – Autonomous bio-sensor: In-situ detection of chemical changes in human body at the cellular level can bring enormous benefits in diagnosis and in therapeutic monitoring.
+In-situ detection of chemical changes in human body at the cellular level can bring enormous benefits in diagnosis and in therapeutic monitoring.
 We are developing techniques to place micron-sized sensor chip inside each cell.
 It might revolutionize biochemical imaging by introducing the concept of replacing “passive” radiotracers with “active” IC chips.
-This may open up an array of new biomedical applications from novel medical diagnostic and therapeutic tools that operate at single cell level to a novel class of autonomously operating intrabody nanobiosensors.
-We are also developing wireless bio-sensors for autonomous, continuous-time, in vivo monitoring.
+This may open up an array of new biomedical applications that range from novel medical diagnostic and therapeutic tools that operate at single cell level to a novel class of autonomously operating intrabody nanobiosensors.
+These wireless bio-sensors can be used for autonomous, continuous-time, in vivo monitoring.
+Nanofabrication and integrated electronics are the key enabling technologies of this research.

 [Self-assembled Stanford logo (Li-Wen Chang)]